manishrjain/resume/content/home/experience.md

 technology.

 Built a knowledge engine which can truly understand user's query using Freebase Graph, and generate appropriate results.
-Eventually launched as Knowledge Bar at google.com for listy queries.
+Eventually launched as Knowledge strip at google.com for listy queries.

 Received OC award for successful launch of *Caffeine*: Google's incremental indexing system providing 50% fresher results, and the largest